Vivojay/mariana-music-player/README.md

 The latest hosted Windows, Ubuntu, and macOS matrix passed Python branch coverage, every independent 95% critical-module branch gate, Ruff, Pyright, dependency audits, React tests/builds, and native Electron PTY checks.
-The most recent local full run passed 1,252 tests with 17 opt-in or unavailable-tool cases skipped and 93.94% aggregate coverage.
+The most recent local full run for the post-release source batches passed 1,477 tests with 7 opt-in or unavailable-tool cases skipped and 94.12% aggregate coverage.
 See the
 [dated verification reports](docs/verification/) for exact environments, versions, metrics, and release gates that remain pending.